Rahul-49/Cart-Filtering/README.md

-Dynamic Product Filter and Cart System
+# Dynamic Product Filter and Cart System

 This project is a React-based application that provides a dynamic product listing interface with category-based filtering and a functional shopping cart.
-Users can browse through various products, filter them by category, add items to the cart, and remove them as needed.
-The cart automatically updates the total price whenever items are added or removed.
+Users can browse through a collection of products, filter them by category, add items to the cart, and remove them as needed.
+The total price updates automatically with every change.

+---

-Features
+## Features

-1. Product Filtering
+### 1. Product Filtering

-Filters products by predefined categories:
+Allows filtering by predefined categories:

-Electronics
+- Electronics

-Books
+- Books

-Clothing
+- Clothing

-Accessories
+- Accessories

 Displays all products when no category is selected.

+---

-2. Dynamic Cart Management
+### 2. Dynamic Cart Management

-Adds selected products to the cart.
+- Adds selected products to the cart

-Removes individual items from the cart.
+- Removes individual line items

-Continuously recalculates the total price.
+- Updates and displays the total price dynamically

-Displays the current list of cart items.
+- Maintains a clean list of currently selected products

+---

-3. Responsive Product Display
+### 3. Responsive Product Display

-Each product is presented using a simple card layout.

-Includes placeholder images with product names.
+- Product cards with placeholder images
+- Clean and user-friendly layout

-Clean button-based interaction for filtering and adding items.
+- Interactive buttons for filtering and adding items

+---

-Technology Stack
+## Technology Stack

-React (useState for state management)
+- **React** (useState for state management)

-JavaScript (ES6)
+- **JavaScript (ES6)**

-CSS for styling
+- **CSS** for styling

-Placeholder image API for product images
+- **Placeholder image API** for product thumbnails

+---

-Project Structure Overview
+## Project Structure

 src/
 │── App.jsx
 │── App.css
 │── main.jsx

+yaml
+Copy code

+---

-How the Application Works
+## How the Application Works

-State Management
+### State Management

-Cart State
+#### Cart State
 const [cart, setCart] = useState({ items: [], totalPrice: 0 });

-Tracks cart items and the cumulative total price.
+Tracks items added to the cart and the cumulative total price.

 Category Filter State
 const [categoryState, setCatergoryState] = useState("");

-Stores the selected category for filtering.
+Determines which category of products is displayed.

 Product Filtering Logic
 initialProducts.filter(product =>
   !categoryState || product.category === categoryState
-)
+);

-If no category is selected, all products are shown.
-Otherwise, only products matching the category are displayed.
+If no category is selected, all products are displayed.
+Otherwise, only products matching the selected category are shown.

 Cart Update Logic

-Adding items:
+Adding Items
 setCart(prev => ({
   items: [...prev.items, product],
   totalPrice: prev.totalPrice + product.price,
 }));

-Removing items:
+Removing Items
 setCart(prev => {
   const updatedItems = [
     ...prev.items.slice(0, index),